 The first and most important is copyright.
 To use an image on your poster, magazine, or website, you need to have the right to do so.
 Copyright is a very shady word, as there are so many things that can be different from copyrights to copyright on different images.

 First, to Google, 99% don’t give you a copyright to use them on your work.
 That itself is enough reason to don’t use this image in your work.
-If you are caught using an image without rights, you can at best get a warning and told not to use the image more.
+If you are caught using an image without rights, you can at best get a warning and be told not to use the image more.
 To the worst, get a hefty fine.

 If the image is used on your website, there are not any problems.
 You replace it, this time with a stock photo.
-But if you, for example, have created a 68-72 pages magazine and printed out 50,000 copies.. then you are told that you have not the right to use some of the images.
+But if you, for example, have created a 68-72 pages magazine and printed out 50,000 copies.. then you are told that you do have not the right to use some of the images.
 Now you start to get a big problem.

 All the magazine you have printed is not worth anything, and you do not have the right to distribute them as long as you don’t come to one agreement with the owner of the image.
 And that usually ends up in a very costly agreement.